Efeitos do fumo na pele: do envelhecimento à doença

 Premature ageing

-There are more than 4,000 chemicals in tobacco smoke, several of which can trigger the destruction of collagen and elastin, which gives skin its strength and elasticity.
-Smoking damages the building blocks of skin causing it to sag, not only on the face but also the arms and breasts.
+There are more than 4,000 chemicals in tobacco smoke, several of which can trigger the destruction of collagen and elastin, which gives your skin its strength and elasticity.
+Smoking damages the building blocks of skin causing it to sag, not only on your face but also your arms and breasts.

 Smokers also develop earlier and deeper wrinkles in addition to a smoker's pucker, caused by using certain muscles around their mouth that non-smokers do not.

-Commonly, this shows itself as fine lines around the eyes - sometimes called crow's feet - and mouth at an earlier age than non-smokers," says Mahto.
+This commonly shows itself as fine lines around the eyes - sometimes called crow's feet - and mouth at an earlier age than non-smokers.

-"Aside from early wrinkling, other facial features have been described in smokers.
-These include thinning of the skin, facial redness, and prominence of the underlying bony contours of the face," she adds.
+Mahto adds: "Aside from early wrinkling, other facial features have been described in smokers.
+These include thinning of the skin, facial redness, and prominence of the underlying bony contours of the face."

 Skin cancer

-Voltar ao conteúdoSpending too much time in the sun is a major risk for developing câncer de pele, but smoking also increases your chances.
-Smokers are at greater risk of developing squamous cell carcinoma (SSC), the second most common type of skin cancer, caused by the uncontrolled growth of abnormal squamous cells in the outermost layer of the skin.
+Voltar ao conteúdoSpending too much time in the sun increases your odds of getting câncer de pele, but smoking also increases this chance.
+Smokers are much more likely to develop squamous cell carcinoma (SSC) - the second most common type of skin cancer - caused by the uncontrolled growth of abnormal squamous cells in the outermost layer of the skin.

-Mayto says: "Even people who only smoke a few cigarettes a day remain at risk of this.
-It is thought that tobacco found in smoke suppresses the immune system, allowing cancer cells to evade recognition.
+Mayto says: "Even people who only smoke a few cigarettes a day remain vulnerable to this.
+It is thought that tobacco found in smoke suppresses your immune system, allowing cancer cells to evade recognition.

-Smokers have a higher risk of developing wart-related cancers, including cancer of the vulva, anus and penis, adds Mahto, as well as genital warts caused by the human papillomavirus (HPV).
+Our expert warns that smokers have a higher chance of developing wart-related cancers - including cancer of the vulva, anus, and penis, as well as genital warts caused by the human papillomavirus (HPV).
 This could be related to the immunosuppressive effects of nicotine.

 Continue lendo abaixo